rignaneseleo/ai_synonims_generator/readme.md

-# Synonyms generator for Taboo (157 languages supported)
+# AI Synonyms generator for Taboo (157 languages supported)

 ## Purpose
 Given a list of random words, iterate on each word and generate a list of words (up to 10) that are similar in the meaning.
 I used this algoritm to generate the words for my game [OpenTabu](https://github.com/rignaneseleo/OpenTabu).